Nicole Apelian’s FREE Guide To DIY Tinctures

 Do-It-Yourself Tinctures: Which Type is Best?

-For those of you who are interested in DIY herbalism, you know tinctures are an outstanding method for extracting the beneficial properties of a plant, mushroom, or lichen.
+For those of you who are interested in DIY herbalism, this is my, Nicole Apelian’s, FREE guide to DIY tinctures.
+You know tinctures are an outstanding method for extracting the beneficial properties of a plant, mushroom, or lichen.
 In fact, tinctures are my go-to natural remedy for managing my multiple sclerosis because of their high level of potency, absorbability, and long-lasting shelf-life.

 However, you may be curious about the most effective menstruum (extraction agent) for fully accessing the complete spectrum of medicinal compounds in any given botanical.
 Because of this, we will explore the benefits and disadvantages of three popular extractive methods: alcohol, glycerine, and raw apple cider vinegar.
 I also include detailed instructions for how to make a tincture with each type.
 Let’s begin!